trouve-antoine/mhcms/README.md

 hyphen to the last line of the quote

 ```
-> I eat cereals this morning
+> I ate cereals this morning
 > --- Sir Quaker
 ```